dominiksta/wournal/README.md

   - [ ] Page Thumbnails in Left Panel
   - [ ] Put Text Marker Strokes on a Separate Layer to Always Have Text In Front
     - Xournal does not do this, Xournal++ and PDF Annotator do
+  - [ ] A Textfield with Syntax Highlighting for Various Programming Langs

 </details>